fvd2/customer-details-service/README.md

 ### Even better if: main ideas for additions and further improvements
 * Add unit and integration tests for existing functionality
+* Add filtering, sorting and pagination to GET /customers/ endpoint
-* Improve error handling, e.g. provide specific feedback on invalid input(s)
+* Improve error handling, e.g. provide more specific feedback on invalid input(s)
 * Limit access to authenticated users
 * ...